kleis-technology/terraform-training/tutorials/TP3/README.md

 ### Context

-Restart from the recipe built in the previous practical.
+Restart from the recipe built in the previous exercise.

-A basic AWS infrastructure is provided to you for this practical.
-It includes
+A basic AWS infrastructure is provided to you for this exercise.
+It includes :

 - A virtual network (Amazon Virtual Private Cloud - VPC)
 - A security policy for this network that allows entering ssh connections and tcp connections (on port 8000).